-Projects must be able to meet all requirements and goals of this NOFA for eligibility.
+Projects must be able to meet all requirements and goals of this NOFA.
 The following list of ineligible project types is not to be considered all-inclusive and is provided as a guide to projects that will not be considered for assistance through this NOFA:

-- Acquisition of land only. - SRO projects. - Projects that result in the removal of existing housing units or demolition of existing housing stock, except if the project provides replacement of housing units on a two- (2) for-one (1) basis (two (2) units built for each one (1) unit removed). - Projects with costs that exceed \$550,000 per unit, based on total development cost, without approved justification of high costs by the LACDA.
-The LACDA's threshold review of the justification will inform the LACDA's decision to accept or reject the application. - Projects that propose to fund commercial tenant improvements as part of the project budgets. - Projects within 500 feet of a freeway, as measured from the first lane of travel nearest the project boundary.
+- Acquisition of land only. - Single Room Occupancy (SRO) projects. - Projects that result in the removal of existing housing units or demolition of existing housing stock, except if the project provides replacement of housing units on a two- (2) for-one (1) basis (two (2) units built for each one (1) unit removed). - Projects that propose to fund commercial tenant improvements as part of the project budgets. - Projects within 500 feet of a freeway, as measured from the first lane of travel nearest the project boundary.
 If a portion of a proposed development site is within 500 feet of a freeway, the project must be designed in such a way as to exclude from this 500-foot freeway "buffer" area any portion of the residential building, as well as play areas, community rooms, gardens, patios, and other areas where residents may reasonably be expected to congregate.
 The LACDA shall review and approve, at its sole discretion, any site plans for developments of this type.
 Applicants seeking a determination of the project location relative to the freeway buffer may submit a request to: Beatriz.Lopez@lacda.org.